millbo01/minimal-mistakes/_pages/introduction.md

 ## The Method

 This framework wasn't built in a laboratory or derived from academic theory.
-It was built by working backwards from patterns that don't fit conventional explanations.
+That's not a weakness—it's a necessity.
+Academia itself operates under the incentive structures this framework exposes: career advancement through narrow specialization, not cross-domain synthesis.
+Publication incentives reward novelty within established paradigms, not challenges to foundational assumptions.
+This framework was built by working backwards from patterns that don't fit conventional explanations—free from the structural constraints that prevent institutional research from seeing them.

 ### The Pattern Recognition Approach